 - All testing is conducted by a certified independent lab (California, Massachusetts).

-Comprehensive child access prevention laws are an incredibly effective tool to curb gun deaths and injuries among children and teens.
+Comprehensive child access prevention and safe storage laws are an incredibly effective tool to curb gun deaths and injuries among children and teens.

 Smart guns provide another layer of security by preventing unauthorized users from firing guns.

 The Protection of Lawful Commerce in Arms Act shields the gun industry from nearly all civil liability for the dangers their products pose.